MagnusBook/social-insecurity/README.md

 - Python 3.9 or greater
 - [PDM](https://daobook.github.io/pdm/) (Python Development Master)

 This project uses PDM as a package manager, which is similar to pip, but with more modern features.

 To install PDM for your operating system, follow the instructions on the [PDM website](https://daobook.github.io/pdm/#installation).
+You might have to log out and back in again for the installation to take effect and the `pdm` command to become available.

 ### Installing